nehaaraut/Starbucks_capstone/README.md

 ## Data Model <a name="Model"></a>
 - After pre-processing the dataset and after visualization the next part is to make a model that figure out whether the customer responded to offer or not.

-- Here we use six different types of models that will predict whether the customer responded to offer or not.
+- Here I used five different types of models that will predict whether the customer responded to offer or not.

 - To make a model we will split the data into features and target and also in training and testing data.

-> Features are time_h, offer_id, amount, reward_x ( Will be renamed to ‘reward’), difficulty, duration_h, offer_type, gender, age_group, income_range, member_type
+- Features are time_h, offer_id, amount, reward, difficulty, duration_h, offer_type, gender, age_group, income_range, member_type

-> Target is the event.
+- Target is the event.

 ## Blog Website <a name="Blog"></a>
 A blog has been published  [Analyzing The Starbuck Offers](https://medium.com/@ashwanisng/analyzing-the-starbuck-offers-4189fef3a8cf)